Nuzair46/Lyrixed/README.md

   spicetify config custom_apps lyrixed- spicetify apply
   ```
-## Warning, this is still in early beta, so expect bugs and sometimes the api might not work.
+## Note

-- Feel free to open issue for fixes and features.
+- Feel free to open issue for fixes and features or contact on Discord.
-- Please give me more stars so I can provide better solution for [cors issue](https://cors.sh/)